Reality check: the real rise of virtual pop

 Born in Asia but expanding globally

-As Music Business Worldwide noted in July this year, virtual idols might be “a huge deal in Asia – particularly in China and Japan, where they’ve amassed significant fan bases”, citing names like Lil Miquela and FN Meka as successes here – but the ripple effect is becoming global.
+As Music Business Worldwide noted in July 2021, virtual idols might be “a huge deal in Asia – particularly in China and Japan, where they’ve amassed significant fan bases”, citing names like Lil Miquela and FN Meka as successes here – but the ripple effect is becoming global.
 The fact that Warner Music, through its pan-Asia dance label Whet Records, has signed Ha Jiang, described as a “virtual idol”, shows serious intent from the major labels here.

 “We’re leading a new trend here,” Jon Serbin, CEO of Warner Music Greater China and head of Whet Records, told Music Business Worldwide. “[I]t isn’t a novelty deal to us – we’re seeing this as the start of a proper campaign […] I’m certain we’ll see many more deals between ‘virtual idols’ and labels around the world.”
 The trend is not just confined to China, Japan and South Korea, he said, and is now making inroads into the US.